yblis/Reformulation-Flask/README.md

 2. Enter your text and configure options:
    - For reformulation: Choose tone, format, and length
    - For translation: Select target language
-   - For correction: Toggle grammar, spelling, style, punctuation, and synonyms options
+   - For correction: Toggle grammar, spelling, style, punctuation, syntax, and synonyms options
    - For email: Select email type and provide context
 3. Use the history tab to view and reuse past reformulations